U.S. House impeachment probe on Trump hears from ex-aide to secretary of state

 “We’ve uncovered significant evidence of Trump’s abuse of power.
 And we’ll continue to expose the truth,” House Intelligence Committee Chairman Adam Schiff, who is leading the impeachment inquiry, said on Twitter on Wednesday.

-House Democrats on Tuesday said Schiff will at some point move the impeachment inquiry into a public hearing phase.

-Trump, who denounced the inquiry as a “witch hunt” on Twitter early on Wednesday, later told reporters that Democrats were being disrespectful.
+Trump denounced the inquiry as a “witch hunt” on Twitter early on Wednesday and later told reporters that Democrats were being disrespectful.
 He accused House Speaker Nancy Pelosi of handing out subpoenas “like cookies.”

 In related news, the FBI on Wednesday arrested David Correia, one of four people charged last week in an alleged scheme to funnel $1 million in donations to politicians and political candidates to benefit a planned marijuana business funded by an unnamed Russian businessman.

-House Republicans, ramping up attacks on Democrats, complained of being denied access to witness transcripts and said they had nearly 150 co-sponsors for a censure resolution against Schiff.
+Ramping up attacks on Democrats, House Republicans complained of being denied access to witness transcripts and said they would introduce a censure resolution against Schiff.

-“This is a closed system,” House Minority Leader Kevin McCarthy said of the Democratic-led impeachment inquiry.

 A House vote to impeach Trump would lead to a trial in the Republican-controlled Senate that could result in his ouster.
 But so far, few Senate Republicans have criticized the president.